svaarala/duktape/doc/compiler.rst

 --------------------

-Quite interestingly, the minus sign in ``-123`` is **not** a part of the number token in Ecmascript syntax.
+Quite interestingly, the minus sign in ``-123`` is **not** a part of the number token in ECMAScript syntax.
 Instead, ``-123`` is parsed as a unary minus followed by a number literal.

 The current compiler follows this required syntax, but constant folding